Rudd Learning Center

 The confidence and independence my son garnered from his experience in the Rudd Center has transformed his educational experience.
 His growth into a diligent and accountable student has enabled him to enjoy his classes and will poise him for success in college.current parent

-The Rudd Center for Learning and Academic Growth
+The Rudd Learning Center

 The idea of supporting boys and individual learning profiles was hatched by Josephine Bauman Rudd more than 75 years ago.
 As faculty member, Mrs. Rudd initially sought to help boys with reading comprehension.
 Through her work, she became one of the true pioneers in the field of academic support.